Overnight Camp

 Teen eXplorer Camp at Camp Blue Spruce

 Teen eXplorer Camp (TXC) is for teens who want to make new friends, take part in activities that challenge them, and have a blast in the great outdoors!
 TXC focuses on personal growth & responsibility, self-reliance and teamwork.
-TXC highlights include a special off-site adventure, a challenge course and camping out under the stars in addition to regular camp programming.
+TXC highlights have included a special off-site adventure, a challenge course and camping out under the stars in addition to regular camp programming.
 TXC campers stay in their own teen unit and enjoy all the fun of camp while venturing out and testing their limits.
 Teens build strong friendships, independence, and self-assurance in this very popular program at Camp Blue Spruce!

 Counselor In Training (CIT)

-The DeMerell Leadership Initiative – Counselor In Training Program is a two-week* immersive program that provides a progression from camper to staff.
+The DeMerell Leadership Initiative – Counselor In Training Program is an immersive program that provides a progression from camper to staff.
 This training fosters valuable leadership skills that prove beneficial in every aspect of life – at camp, home, school, and work.
 Participants must complete a competitive application and be selected to participate.

 A portion of the day is spent on camp and leadership skill building.
 Activities may include, but are not limited to, CPR/Basic First Aid, communications, human relations skills, youth development, and Camp Craft.